 Recaptures of individual PIT-tagged sturgeon during this study confirm that movements and migrations occur throughout the entire study area.
 Individual sturgeon, initially tagged in the upper Fraser Canyon near Yale, were recaptured in the lower Fraser estuary, with some of these individuals being subsequently recaptured in the middle Fraser Valley and/or back in the upper Fraser Canyon.
-Migrations of up to 164 kms (downstream migration) and 166 kms (upstream migration) have been documented.
-Sturgeon tagged in the Harrison River (downstream of Harrison Lake) were recaptured in the mainstem Fraser River, and Fraser mainstem releases were recaptured in the
+Migrations within the lower Fraser River study area of up to 164 kms (downstream migration) and 166 kms (upstream migration) have been documented.
+Several sturgeon tagged in the Harrison River (downstream of Harrison Lake) were recaptured in the mainstem Fraser River, and Fraser mainstem releases are frequently recaptured in the Harrison River.

-Harrison River.
 In general, white sturgeon migrate throughout the entire lower Fraser River and utilize a diversity of rearing, feeding, spawning, and overwintering habitats.
-Fraser River Recaptures of White Sturgeon Tagged in the Columbia River